tanjieling0/tp/docs/DeveloperGuide.md

 * **Alternative 3**: Store Relations as another field in every person.
 A relate command would add the opposing contact to both persons provided.
     * Pros: Easy to understand as a user.
 Querying of contacts will also be fast as the relations are stored within the same contact.
     * Cons: Unnecessary to user, and complicates UI.
-Also has a higher potential for bugs given that the entire contact list has to be searched and updated each time a relation is added and removed.
+Also has a higher potential for bugs given that the entire contact list has to be searched and updated each time a relation is added and subsequently removed.

 ### ShowRelated feature
 The `showrelated` command allows users to view all persons related to a specific person via their unique `ID`.
 Exceptional behavior: